What is Plantar Fasciitis?

 Pain from a calcaneal stress fracture presents on the very bottom of the heel.
 There may also be sensitivity to touch, swelling, pain from everyday activities that goes away with rest, unexplained pain at night or while sleeping.
 Symptoms can vary in intensity, and there may be times when symptoms are more severe than others.

-Plantar fasciitis can be treated with stretching, replacing old, worn-out running shoes with new ones that are appropriate for you and custom foot orthotics or over the counter inserts.
+Plantar fasciitis can be treated with stretching, replacing old, worn-out running shoes with new ones that provide adequate support, as well as custom foot orthotics or over the counter inserts.

 Treatment for stress fractures is determined by the severity and location of the fracture.
 Most stress fractures heal completely in six to eight weeks.
 Your primary care provider is the best initial resource for this injury and can recommend lifestyle or activity changes, medications, or order any necessary imaging or diagnostic tests.
 To keep weight off the affected foot/leg, your doctor may advise you to use crutches or a removable cast walker.

 A Canadian Certified Pedorthist can assist in controlling excessive foot movements that affect knee alignment and movement.
 To correct these movements and realign the lower limb, your Pedorthist may recommend a specific shoe or incorporate an orthotic device.
-More severe stress fractures may necessitate surgery to fully heal.
-The surgeon will use pins, screws, or plates to hold the bones in place while they heal in these cases.
+More severe stress fractures may necessitate physical therapy or surgery to fully heal.
+The surgeon will use pins, screws, or plates to hold the bones in place while the fracture heals in these cases.

 When an injury occurs, consult a Canadian Certified Pedorthist to see if an over-the-counter device or a custom-made foot orthotic, combined with appropriate footwear, will aid in the healing process and prevent problems from recurring.